 I was the only one staying in the loft dorm room again, and had dinner in their covered terrace, eating a lot of cheese and watching storms roll across the lake below.

-Auberge de Sonchaux: CHF88 for a dorm mattress, dinner, drink and breakfast.
-Wifi, some english spoken (french), takes card, bedding provided.
+Auberge de Sonchaux: CHF88 for a dorm mattress, dinner, drink and breakfast, bedding provided.

 Day 16 – Sonchaux – Montreux